diegoesp/ladri/README.md

 # Upcoming features

-* Add options to the initial menu => initially I'd add "New game" and "Continue"
+* Debug the "invisible brick" bug in the level 03
-* Gime both choices requestAnimationFrame and timer by tweaking the class
+* Gime both choices requestAnimationFrame and timer by tweaking the game class
 * Add full screen mode
 * Add more levels
-* Fix the mouse clicking bug on the initial menu